fraterrisus/dragonjars/README.md

 ## Bugs I Fixed

-- Fixed some typos in the game's text (misplaced apostrophes, misspelled words, etc.)
 - If you attacked with a Thrown Weapon, the original used your Fistfighting skill when determining your combat skill.
   This was clearly a bug, because the Thrown Weapons skill is _right there!_
 - **Thrown Weapons can now be used from the back row** (slots 5-7).
 This one might be controversial, but I genuinely think this was a mistake by the developers rather than an intentional design choice.
 Regardless, if you don't like it, there's an in-app preference to disable it!
-- On the Dwarf Ruins map, there's a chest that contains the Dwarf Hammer.
-The game state bit that determines whether you can see this chest is the same as the one for the chest behind the wizard's house in the Slave Camp.
-There's no reason finding that chest should prevent you from finding the Dwarf Hammer, so I moved it to another unused bit in the game state.
+- Most players have never heard of the Dwarf Hammer, because the game state bit that determines whether you can see it (it's in the Dwarf Ruins) is the same as the bit for the chest behind the wizard's house in the Slave Camp.
+I can't think of a reason why the two would be mutually exclusive, so now the Dwarf Hammer chest is on a different bit.
+- I patched some places where leaving a map moves you to a space on the Dilmun map that doesn't make sense.
+Leaving Purgatory to the North should drop you at (13,5) but you end up at (15,5).
+Likewise, the Pilgrim Dock's exits were all off by a couple squares.
+- Large Shields at Ryan's Armor in Freeport now cost the normal $1000 instead of an inexplicable $100.
+Sorry not sorry.
+- Fixed some typos in the game's text (misplaced apostrophes, misspelled words, etc.)
-- The original's automap doesn't draw walls along its eastern edge, due to the way the wall data is stored in adjacent squares.
+- If you look closely, the automap doesn't draws walls along its eastern edge.
 Mine does.
-- There are a handful of places where leaving a map drops you on Dilmun at a place that doesn't make any sense.
-For example, leaving Purgatory on foot to the North should drop you at (13,5) but you wind up at (15,5).
-The Pilgrim Dock's exits are also messed up.
-- Near where you enter the Depths of Nisir there's an area of icy winds.
-In the NE corner of that region, the spinner at (19,23) has been moved to (20,23) to match the other three corners.
+- The "icy winds" region just outside your starting spot in the Depths of Nisir had a couple of mistakes, including a misplaced spinner and a square that doesn't have the right special code.
+Those are fixed.
 - There's an occasional display bug based on a set of hardcoded "regions" in the display.
 The region for the party space has its Y offset set to the wrong value.
 You probably won't even notice I fixed this.